kellan/laughingmeme/_posts/asides/2008-05-03-ninetynine-ninetynine-the-more-details-are-provided-the-less-likely-people-are-to-doubt-the-larger-context.md

 ---
 id: 3817
-title: 'Ninetynine-Ninetynine: &#8220;The more details are provided, the less likely people are to doubt the larger context.&#8221;'
+title: 'Ninetynine-Ninetynine: "The more details are provided, the less likely people are to doubt the larger context."'
 date: '2008-05-03T08:42:33+00:00'
 author: Kellan
 layout: post